-In the years ended December 31, 2021 and 2020, approximately 76% of our revenues for both years, were derived from our top four customers.
+In the years ended December 31, 2022 and 2021, approximately 83% and 76% of our revenues respectively, were derived from our top four customers.
 We expect our revenues to continue to be heavily concentrated among our top customers, and the loss of, or significant reduction in orders from, any of these customers could significantly reduce our revenues and adversely impact our operating results.